 - 3 tbsp soy sauce

-Bring to a simmer, allow to simmer 15 minutes or so, stirring often.
+Bring to a simmer, allow to simmer 10 minutes.

 Orange Chicken recipe